celitwa/threejs/README.md

 # threejs
-Playing around with some three js and dynamic generattion concepts
+Playing around with three js and shaders